Arkansas radio icon Bob Robbins dies at 78

 During his time at KSSN, the station won numerous broadcasting awards, and Robbins was inducted into the Country Radio Broadcasters' DJ Hall of Fame in 2008.

-Since 2013, Robbins has worked with KMJX 105.1 FM, “The Wolf,” and that station put out a release about his passing.
+Since 2013, Robbins has worked with 105.1 "The Wolf," and that station put out a release about his passing.

-Out-of-state radio consultants and “so-called programming experts” could never figure out why Robbins appealed to audiences, said Arkansas radio veteran Neal Gladner, who never worked directly with Robbins but knew him through the industry.
+Out-of-state radio consultants and "so-called programming experts," could never figure out what about Robbins appealed to audiences, said Neal Gladner, who never worked directly with Robbins but knew him through the industry.

 "Nobody liked him," Gladner said, "except all the listeners."